GaryHostt/HubsterDatabase/README.md

 This project is a flask api built with Python, Flask and Oracle Autonomous Data Warehouse to be used as a starter template.

+# Note to contributing Hubsters

+Message aamacdon on slack for details on connecting to the compute instance, to the database in SQL Developer, and any other connection issues.
+Let's use this data and infrastructure!

+This repo has a CI/CD pipeline to the running compute instance via Jenkins.
+So don't worry about installing everything - just push!

+# Use case ideas

+1. Twilio birthday reminder application
+2. Room reservation
+3. Event planning
+4. Survey question answers
+5. ???

 ## Built with

 * [Python 3](https://www.python.org/)